lfdelzam/abi/README.md

 	  "weigth_thresold": 500

-save changes by typing  `CTRL+X` and `Y`
+save changes by typing  `CTRL+X` and `Y`.
+The same process can be used to modify other pipeline parameters.

-2) run the pipeline:
+ and run the pipeline using the command:

 			bash run_pipeline.sh

 ## Output ##

-The png figures are will be placed in the directory `FIGURES_node_degree_<node_degree_cutoff>_W_<weigth_thresold>` The pipelone log file is stored in the working directory with the name `pipeline.log`
+The png figures are will be placed in the directory `FIGURES_node_degree_<node_degree_cutoff>_W_<weigth_thresold>`